Doctor of Health Administration Degree Online

 Doctor of Health Administration Curriculum Overview

 The Doctor of Health Administration degree curriculum is grounded in extensive research and provides a full continuum of healthcare specific knowledge and skills essential for effective industry leadership.

-ATSU’s School of Health Management provides broad training, integrated online instruction, directed readings, email and chat room interactions.
+ATSU’s College of Graduate Health Studies provides broad training, integrated online instruction, directed readings, email and chat room interactions.
 The University’s mission driven, context-based curriculum design assesses student learning through authentic embedded assessments.

 Academic areas of focus include:

 - Organizational theory and its effect in the health industry

 This self-reflective and development executive course is based upon group work and case based activity.
 Established leadership theories will be used to develop personal skills in leadership and individual ethical perspectives.
 Students will be required to engage an American College of Healthcare Executive ACHE Fellow as a mentor/coach throughout their Doctor of Health Administration program experience.

 Building upon practical experience gained via the Leadership and Ethics course, participants will examine the importance of succession planning and develop strategies for organizational development.
 Doctor of Health Administration program participants will identify interpersonal communication styles and strengths and further develop communication competencies.